Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 This sense of shame is usually connected to a deeper sense of shame about the self as a whole, believing that we are flawed and therefore unworthy of love and belonging.

-In an attempt to make themselves “good,” many believe that being thin is their way to become worthy – an idea that is strongly reinforced by our culture.
+In an attempt to make themselves “good,” many believe that being thin is their way to becoming worthy – an idea that is strongly reinforced by our culture.

 Some people would use their eating disorder as a way to manage difficult emotions, such as anger, sadness, and shame.